 Whilst there are multiple notions of work, all work comprises activity and a location.
-Work is therefore about culture and physical space augmented with technology.
+Whilst the location part of the equation is no longer a fixed location work is about culture and a physical space of some kind augmented with technology.

 The death of the office desk and chair have been predicted many times before.
 However, the Workplace strategy is and will continue to be a key enabler of core business and competitive advantage.
 So, unless the Workplace is working hard to support the output of its inhabitants, it is counter-productive.
 This would be a travesty as the Workplace is a crucial asset and one of the organisation's most expensive, so we need to focus on it now and get it working for us, not against us.

 These warnings expose the reality that the majority of companies are likely to squander opportunities to use their Workplace strategy to drive improved employee engagement that leads to improved organisational performance.